Xi'an Incident

 The Xi'an Incident (Note: /ʃiːˈæn/ shee-AN, /ʃiːˈɑːn/ shee-AHN) was a Chinese political crisis that lasted from 12 to 26 December 1936.
-Soldiers of the Northeastern Army under the command of General Zhang Xueliang arrested Chiang Kai-shek, the leader of the Nationalist government of China, while the latter was in Xi'an to review the troops.
-Zhang demanded that Chiang agree to a ceasefire in the Chinese Civil War so that the Nationalist government could ally with the Chinese Communist Party (CCP) against Japanese expansionism.
-Negotiations were held between Chiang and the CCP, resulting in verbal agreement on the broad outlines of an alliance.
-After Chiang was released, he publicly renounced the terms he had agreed to in captivity, but secretly continued the negotiations that would result in the Second United Front.
+Generals Zhang Xueliang and Yang Hucheng seized Chiang Kai-shek in Xi'an, demanding the Nationalist government end the Chinese Civil War and ally with the Chinese Communist Party (CCP) against Japanese expansionism, resulting in the Second United Front.